 And sae let the Lord be thankit.

-To get you in the mood, Balblair have been in touch to tell me about three pairings they are suggesting for Burn’s Night this year – let me know if you try any, here is the first one.
+To get you in the mood, we have put together three whisky and food pairings they are suggesting for Burn’s Night this year – let me know if you try any, here is the first one.

 After this rousing little verse, the haggis is “piped” in.
 What better way to usher in a meal than with a standing ovation and a good old burst of the bagpipes?